-Finally, there has to be some fresh thinking and new initiatives for the discovery of medium and long term solutions leading to the establishment of a just international order.
+Finally, there has to be some fresh thinking and new initiatives for the discovery of medium and: long term solutions leading to the establishment just international order.
 This alone can ensure peaceful and harmonious future for the mankind.
-In this respect it may be appropriate to organise an International Conference on World Development, Trade and Finance under the auspices of the Inter-Parliamentary Union and in close collaboration with the U.N., the IMF, the World Bank and the UNCTAD.
+In the respect it may be appropriate to organise an International Conference on World Development, Trade and Finance under the auspices of the IPU, and in close collaboration with the U.N., the IMF, the World Bank and the UNCTAD.
 The purpose should include redefining the very concept of development and objectively identifying factors responsible for the mankind's current predicament.

-It is humbly submitted that such conferences should be preceded by hard work by smaller groups of specialists and experts and by continuous informal consultations at different levels between parliamentarians and representatives of international organizations.
-The developed and developing countries, the Capitalist, Communist, Third World and Muslim countries should join hands to face common challenges; otherwise the cost of not facing these threats squarely is too great to be ignored.
-Failure may doom mankind to the prospects of moving from crisis to crisis and from catastrophe to catastrophe, and above all to abandon the hope for the establishment of a just world order.
-This cost is too great to be accepted.
+It is humbly submitted that such a conference should be preceded by hard work by smaller groups of specialists and experts and by continuous informal cansultantations at different levels between parliamentarians and representations of International Organizations.
+The developed and developing countries should join hands to face common challenges otherwise the cost of not facing these threats squarely is too great to be ignored.
+Failure may doom mankind to the prospects of lurching from crisis to crisis and from catastrophe to catastrophe, and above all to abandon the hope for the establishment of a just world order all the micro-issues highlighted above are important,' in the final analysis the central question is of' redistribution of power and responsibility.
+The World countries must be allowed to play a role in global affairs commensurate with their state in world economy and this is possible only if they share proportionate power and responsibility.